top of page

 Work Party Dates

-The work involves lopping, cutting, chopping, scything, raking, planting, digging, woodworking, sawing and general tidying up.
+The work is varied, and involves lopping, trimming, scything, raking, planting, habitat creation, digging, woodworking, sawing and general tidying up.
 One of the work party leaders will always tell you what to do and will provide you with the necessary equipment.

 "It’s really good to see that we have made a difference this morning!"